LeResKP/sqla-taskq/docs/index.rst

 sqla-taskq
 ==========

-`sqla-taskq` in an asynchronous task queue using sqlalchemy to store the task.
+`sqla-taskq` in an asynchronous task queue using SQLAlchemy to store the task.
 It's minimalist but very useful when you don't want to put in place big system like celery.
-The supported back end are the same as sqlalchemy.
+The supported back end are the same as `SQLAlchemy <http://docs.sqlalchemy.org/en/rel_1_0/dialects/index.html>`_.

 Engine settings